jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - **ARP**: Address Resolution Protocol; used to resolve IP addresses into Media Access Control (MAC) addresses; provides for direct communication between two devices within the same LAN segment
 - **ARP poisoning**: AKA ARP spoofing, where an attacker sends malicious ARP messages to a local network with the goal of associating the attacker’s MAC address with the IP address of another device (typically the default gateway or another trusted device) in the network; once successful, the attacker can intercept, modify, or block data intended for that IP address, facilitating attacks like man-in-the-middle (MITM), eavesdropping, or denial of service (DoS)
 - **APT**: Advanced Persistent Threat is an agent/org that plans, organizes, and carries out highly sophisticated attacks against a target person, org, or industry over a period of time (months or even years); usually with a strategic goal in mind
-- **API**: Application Programming Interface; code mechanisms that provide ways for apps to share data, emthods, or functions over a network (usually implemented in XML or JavaScript Object Notation (JSON))
+- **API**: Application Programming Interface; code mechanisms that provide ways for apps to share data, methods, or functions over a network (usually implemented in XML or JavaScript Object Notation (JSON))
 - **Automatic Private IP Addressing (APIPA)**: acts as a failover mechanism for DHCP servers and makes it easier to configure and support small LANs; primarily used in situations where a DHCP server is not available or is not responding; APIPA address range is 169.254.0.0–169.254.255.255, with the subnet mask of 255.255.0.0 (/16)
 - **Bandwidth**: amount of information transmitted over a period of time; can be applied to moving bits over a medium, or human processes like learning or education
 - **Baseband Communication**: refers to the transmission of a single signal over a medium using its original frequencies (without modulation), and the entire bandwidth of the medium is used to carry the signal; ethernet networks (like 10BASE-T) operate using baseband signaling, where the entire cable is dedicated to a single communication channel
-- **Bluebugging**: a type of Bluetooth attack where an attacker exploits vulnerabilities in a device's Bluetooth connection to gain unauthorized access and control over it; the attacker can then use this access to listen to phone calls, read or send messages, steal data, or even manipulate the device’s settings, all without the victim's knowledge; to combat this attack, turn off Bluetooth when nont in use, set to "non-discoverable", and use strong authentication
+- **Bluebugging**: a type of Bluetooth attack where an attacker exploits vulnerabilities in a device's Bluetooth connection to gain unauthorized access and control over it; the attacker can then use this access to listen to phone calls, read or send messages, steal data, or even manipulate the device’s settings, all without the victim's knowledge; to combat this attack, turn off Bluetooth when not in use, set to "non-discoverable", and use strong authentication
 - **Bluejacking**: a relatively harmless Bluetooth-based attack where an attacker sends unsolicited messages to nearby Bluetooth-enabled devices, such as mobile phones, tablets, or laptops; it exploits the Bluetooth feature that allows devices to communicate over short distances (typically up to 10 meters) and works by pushing messages to any device with Bluetooth set to "discoverable" mode
 - **Bluesnarfing**: Bluesnarfing is a Bluetooth-based attack where an attacker gains unauthorized access to data on a victim's Bluetooth-enabled device; unlike Bluejacking (which only sends unsolicited messages), bluesnarfing is a serious security threat because it involves stealing or retrieving sensitive data without the user's knowledge or consent
 - **Bluesniffing**: Bluesniffing is a type of Bluetooth attack that involves eavesdropping on Bluetooth communications to intercept data being exchanged between devices; it’s a form of passive Bluetooth reconnaissance where the attacker attempts to listen in on Bluetooth signals to gather information, much like Wi-Fi sniffing attacks on wireless networks